appsecnz/appsecnz.github.io/conference-2022/sponsorship.md

 For 2022, we have introduced a $30 per person registration fee for most delegates, while keeping the event FREE for students and unwaged delegates.
 For registered delegates, conference t-shirts will again be an optional purchase, at $15 each ($12 for students/unwaged).

 Each sponsorship package includes a number of free conference passes (see table above).
-Each sponsor-supported delegate will also receive free conference t-shirt.
-Sponsors will be provided a set of single-use Discount Codes, which you are free to use or distribute as you wish, provided they **are not resold**.
+Each sponsor delegate will also receive free conference t-shirt.

-**Exhibitor Passes:**

-Each sponsor requesting an exhibition space ("booth"), including all **Diamond** and **Platinum** sponsors, will receive passes for team members who attend the conference to staff their booth.
-Each Exhibitor Pass includes free registration for the conference, a conference t-shirt, and lunch vouchers for Thursday and Friday.

 To claim these free registrations, sponsors must provide the names, email addresses, and t-shirt sizes of those to whom they should be issued, to the conference's Sponsor Liaison.
-Please plan to provide delegate information on or before Thursday, 8 June.
-Sponsor delegates whose information is provided after 8 June cannot be guaranteed a t-shirt.
+Please plan to provide delegate information on or before Monday, 6 June.
+Sponsor delegates whose information is provided after 6 June cannot be guaranteed a t-shirt.

 **Sponsor Logos:**